Trailblazzer777/Campus_Events_WebApp/campus-events/README.md

 -Required AI conversation links are in docs folder

+-All the output snippets are in reports folder

 -In future I want to add login system, email notifications, better mobile design and an admin dashboard with more details.

 --Made by Vinay R R22EJ066 CSIT 'B' Reva University